-Soft glows from coved lights, soft speckles from your granite finish and sleek-profiled fixtures are a perfect combination to create that comforting atmosphere even on your most trivial of spaces.
+Soft glows from coved lights, soft speckles from granite finish and sleek-profiled fixtures are a perfect combination to create that comforting atmosphere even in the most trivial of spaces.

-The earth tones and textures are the perfect surround for your trinkets and buckets of emerald treasures.
+The earth tones and textures are the perfect surroundings for trinkets and buckets of emerald treasures.
 Succulents and rosemary, a delicate nature touch to a home.

-Like an abstract painting looming through, the gorgeous marble-like finish gives this study a unique character with a captivating visual impact to inspire creativity and thinking.
+Like an abstract painting looming through, the gorgeous marble-like finish gives this dedicated study area a unique character with a captivating visual impact to inspire creativity and thinking.

 No corner is spared when it comes to your visual interest, and again, a play of the vertical and horizontal lines is effective in providing volume into the study space without being overwhelming.